suvoni/CTF_Writeups/PlaidCTF2024/README.md

 ## Solution

-After puzzling all of the pieces together, we're left with a clear plan of action:
+After puzzling all of the pieces together, we are left with a clear plan of action:
 1. Forge a **DHCP offer message** and send it to the **FlagServer** to reconfigure their **DNS server** settings and have them point to us.
 2. Setup our own **DNS server**, which maliciously tells the **FlagServer** that the domain `example.com` also belongs to us.
 3. Setup our own web server, which is supposed to receive the messages send to `example.com` - coming from the **FlagServer**.